 - Reheat them in the oven.
 It’s a slightly more cumbersome method because we have to preheat the oven but it’s the most efficient one.
 Simply bake the asparagus and brie flaky pastries again for about 5-10 minutes, making sure they don’t get burnt (they are cooked already).

-Some FAQs about These Pastries
+Some Frequently Asked Questions about These Pastries

 ¿Should I leave or remove the Brie rind?